mlpack/mlpack/doc/user/methods/adaboost.md

 added. | `1e-6` |

 As an alternative to passing hyperparameters, each hyperparameter can be set with a standalone method.
-For an instance of `AdaBoost` named `ab`, the following functions can be used before calling `Train()` to set hyperparameters:
+The following functions can be used before calling `Train()` to set hyperparameters:

 <!-- TODO: actually fix this in code -->